Epex: 2022–2023: Prelude of Anxiety and Love series

-2024–present: Youth series and collaboration
+2024–present: Youth series, collaboration and Keum's departure

 In January 2024, Epex was announced to appear on the Japanese variety show K-Pop House for two weeks.
 Not long after that, they were confirmed to perform "Peppermint Yum" in the Japanese music program CDTV Live!
 Live! on January 22.

 On February 26, 2024, the pre-release song "Graduation Day" for their upcoming first full-length album was released.
 On March 18, Epex confirmed that their first full-length album Youth Chapter: Youth Days would release on April 9.
 The album contains eight tracks including the lead single "Youth2Youth", the coupling song "Breathe In Love" and the pre-released "Graduation Day".
 On April 22, the coupling song "Breathe In Love" also released music video that filmed in Taiwan.
 The album surpassed 231,247 copies in the first week after release.

 On May 4, 2024, it was announced that Epex would held their second fan-con "Youth Days" in Seoul's KBS Arena on July 27 and 28.
 On June 7, the second fan-con was also announced, to be held in Osaka's Zepp Osaka Bayside on September 1 and in Tokyo's Zepp Haneda on September 3.
 Epex released its second full-length album "Youth Chapter 2: Youth Deficiency” on November 5.
 Following the release, the band went on another tour, visiting Macao, Taipei, and beyond.

 On May 6, 2025, Epex released the single "So Nice" in collaboration with the Arkansas-based indie rock band joan.

 On May 31, 2025, Epex performed in Fuzhou, China as part of their Youth Deficiency Asia Tour.
 The show was the first performance by an all-Korean K-pop group in mainland China since the nation's unofficial K-pop ban went into place in 2016.

+On November 21, 2025, Keum departed Epex, following the expiration of his contract with C9 Entertainment.